-How to spend a day in Joshua Tree National Park
+Things to do in Joshua Tree National Park

-The park has three main entrances with most of the attractions on the northern part of the park.
-We started at the Oasis Visitor Center and drove down Park Boulevard to the White Tank Campground.
-From there we hiked the 0.3 miles to Arch Rock for some pictures.
+Start at the Oasis Visitor Center and drive down Park Boulevard to the White Tank Campground.
+From there hike the 0.3 miles to Arch Rock for some pictures.

 If you are into Night Photography, Joshua Tree National Park is one of the few locations where you can find pitch dark skies with enough foreground interest to make amazing pictures.
 The park stays open 24hrs, which means you don’t have to trespass – not that you would anyway!